Categories vs. groupoids via generalised Mal'tsev properties: Mal'tsev conditions

-When every span in $\C$ is naturally equipped with a unique pregroupoid structure, there is an interchange law for composable strings valid in any pregroupoid in~$\C$.
-In fact, the equality~\eqref{p_autonomous} is a partial version of the Mal'tsev operation $p$ being \emph{autonomous}, see~\cite{Johnstone:Maltsev}.
+In the presence of coequalisers, when every span in $\C$ is naturally endowed with a unique pregroupoid structure, there is an interchange law for composable strings valid in any pregroupoid in~$\C$.

-\begin{proposition}[Interchange law] Let $\C$ be a category with kernel pairs, split pullbacks and coequalisers satisfying the conditions (i)--(vi).
-Consider a pregroupoid~\eqref{pregroupoid} in $\C$.
+\begin{proposition} Let $\C$ be a category with kernel pairs, split pullbacks and coequalisers satisfying the conditions {\rm (i)--(v)}.
+Consider a pregroupoid~\eqref{pregroupoid} in~$\C$.
 Then for any configuration of the shape

 in this pregroupoid, the equality

 holds. \end{proposition} \begin{proof} It suffices to consider the pregroupoid in $\C$ in which the configurations~\eqref{config} are the composable triples, and then the equality will follow by naturality of the pregroupoid structures.
 This pregroupoid